Ansh1234/AppDataReader/README.md

 # AppDataReader

-A library for reading Shared Preferences and Database values of the application within the device.
+A library for reading Shared Preferences and reading and updating Database values of the application within the device.

 ## Advantages of using this library
 * No Java Code.
 Only gradle dependency.